Boston Harbor Lighthouse

 In 2013, Boston Harbor Lighthouse was chosen as one of a series of five New England lighthouses, painted by artist Howard Koslow, for the "Forever" stamp collection sold at all US Postal stations.

-Today, Boston Harbor Lighthouse is the only beacon in the nation that retains an official keeper.
-Her name is Sally Snowman and she maintains the lighthouse 7 months of every year, and the rest of the time, she visits the island about once a month to ensure that everything is in fine working order.
-She dresses in colonial period costume for visitors each summer season, and is directly involved in recruiting, training, and scheduling Boston Light’s 70 auxiliary volunteers.
-She is also the 70th keeper at the beacon, and its first woman keeper.
+Until recently, Boston Harbor Lighthouse was the only beacon in the nation that had retained an official keeper.
+Her name was Sally Snowman and she maintained the lighthouse 7 months of every year, and the rest of the time, she visited the island about once a month to ensure that everything was in fine working order.
+She dressed in colonial period costume for visitors each summer season, and was directly involved in recruiting, training, and scheduling Boston Light’s 70 auxiliary volunteers.
+She was also the 70th keeper at the beacon, and its first woman keeper.

 On September 14, 2016, Boston Light celebrated its 300th anniversary.